Force over Distance: What Falls Away Is Always

 Don’t think of her.

-Across the room, the Nakai hisses again at Barnes, who has done nothing, who doesn’t look at it, who doesn’t move, who freezes as if she’s facing a cobra, facing some reptilian thing that will not attack her if she does not move.
+Across the room, the Nakai hisses again at Barnes, who’s done nothing, who doesn’t look at it, who doesn’t move, who freezes as if she’s facing a cobra, some reptilian thing that will not attack if she does not move.

 Barnes is alone.
-She’s been separated from the crew by the instinctive, understandable, terrifying, inching back of everyone around her.
+She’s been separated from the crew by the instinctive, understandable, terrified, inching back of everyone around her.

 The Nakai circles Barnes, considering.